-Business Development:
+Business Development

-Bass is actively seeking opportunities to expand its operations and grow production.
-The Company is focused on acquiring assets with exploration, appraisal and production opportunities that have the potential to deliver significant returns.
-By leveraging its expertise and resources, Bass is committed to identifying and pursuing opportunities that can drive long-term growth and maximise value for stakeholders.
+In addition to the organic growth opportunities in its portfolio described herein, Bass is actively seeking strategic opportunities to expand its operations and enhance production capacity.
+The Company is open to acquiring high-potential assets that offer exploration, appraisal, and production opportunities, with the aim of generating substantial returns.
+By leveraging its industry expertise, technical capabilities, and financial resources, Bass is committed to identifying and pursuing value-accretive opportunities that drive sustainable long-term growth.